 Chimecho: Chimecho heals Team Rocket with Heal Bell.
 James, who has wanted a Chimecho since he was a little boy, politely asks if Chimecho wants to be his Pokémon.
 Chimecho accepts right there and then, hugging James' face for good measure.

-Mime Jr.: Purposely activates an empty Poké Ball that James accidentally dropped on the floor.
+Mime Jr.: Deliberately activates the mechanism on an empty Poké Ball that James accidentally dropped on the floor.
 Mime Jr.'s former caretakers specifically point out that it did so because it liked James and thought he was a kind person.

-Carnivine: He saves it from drowning in a giant pool of mud as a child and it waited inside its Poké Ball until they can be reunited again.
+Carnivine: He saves it from drowning in a giant pool of mud as a child and it waits inside its Poké Ball for years until they could be reunited again.

-Even Victreebel, chomping on his head was just it's way of showing him it's affection.
+Even with Victreebel, chomping on his head was just its way of showing him affection.

 When Charizard returns for the first time in quite a while, he and Ash share a fistbump◊ after the obligatory Flamethrower greeting.

 The series of flashbacks Ash has of his time with Charizard are a meta example: even though we may never see Primeape or Pidgeot again, seeing them animated in the new style was pretty heartwarming.
 They've been gone from the show for over 12 years, after all.